History of St. Paul's Church

 The first building went up in 1804 on the corner of Third and Congress streets.
 By 1826, the parish had outgrown it and three lots for a larger church were purchased on the corner of Third and State.
 All too soon, unexpected structural problems appeared, and a fund began for their correction.
 By the 1890s, things had become alarming, and the building finally underwent a major structural job to restore its strength.

-This was the beginning of the brilliant interior we worship in.
+This was the beginning of the brilliant interior in which we worship.
 It happened that Dr. Enos, rector at that time, had just returned from a glorious holiday touring the Gothic churches of southern Europe.
-After consulting with a civil engineer, an architect, and a builder, the church fathers were persuaded to engage the Tiffany Glass and Decorating Company, then in its heyday, whose interest in Sicilian-Gothic was especially keen, to design the new interior.
-Among Tiffany's experts was J.A.
-Holzer, an artist renowned for his mosaic work as well as stained glass.
-The East window is one of his masterpieces.
-His creative work is also evidenced in the baptistery, where exuberant mosaic figures light up an otherwise dark corner of the church.
-The Tiffany windows cast subdued brightness on pulpit and lectern, woodwork and jeweled lamps.
-Other windows, by Cox and Sons of London, the Lamb Studio of New Jersey, and a Boston firm, relate harmoniously to those of Tiffany's Holzer.
+After consulting with a civil engineer, an architect, and a builder, the church fathers were persuaded to engage the Tiffany Glass and Decorating Company to design the new interior.